Yandex Forms API usage examples

 '

-Form 6800cd9202848f10b272a9cc completed.
-Response 2037950340 created.
+Form 6800cd9202848f10b272a9cc completed, response 2037950340 created

 3. Retrieving a form response

-See the Получить данные ответа на вопрос method description.
+See the Get answer data method description.

 The response data is returned in JSON format.
-You can process it in Python or using the jq command line utility and convert it to CSV format, if needed.
+You can process it in Python or using the jq command-line utility, and convert it to CSV format if needed.

-Text of the example_3.py script
+Text of the api_example_3.py script

 import json